-- 1. Disable ADC module (ADC12CTL0.ADC12ENC = 0 and ADC12CTL0.ADC12ON = 0) - 2.
-Re-enable ADC module (ADC12CTL0.ADC12ON = 1 and ADC12CTL0.ADC12ENC = 1) - 3.
-Re-enable conversion
+1. Disable ADC module (ADC12CTL0.ADC12ENC = 0 and ADC12CTL0.ADC12ON = 0)

-ADC43
+Re-enable ADC module (ADC12CTL0.ADC12ON = 1 and ADC12CTL0.ADC12ENC =

-ADC Module
+3. Re-enable conversion

-DMA does not trigger at the end of an ADC12 sequence of channels
+ADC43 (continued) ADC Module

-The DMA transfer is triggered at the end of every ADC conversion when the ADC is configured to convert in a sequence of channels (ADC12CTL1.CONSEQ = 1 or 3.)
+Function DMA does not trigger at the end of an ADC12 sequence of channels configured to convert in a sequence of channels (ADC12CTL1.CONSEQ = 1 or 3.)
 This causes the DMA transfer to trigger prematurely after each ADC conversion instead of triggering only at the end of the conversion sequence.

-Design the application to expect the DMA trigger at the end of every ADC conversion.
-For example, if a block transfer at the end of the sequence is originally desired, configure the DMA in single transfer mode with size = length of the sequence.
+Description The DMA transfer is triggered at the end of every ADC conversion when the ADC is example, if a block transfer at the end of the sequence is originally desired, configure the DMA in single transfer mode with size = length of the sequence.
 The DMA transfer occurs at each conversion, but the DMA interrupt will still occur at the end of the sequence.